postsharp/Metalama.Documentation/conceptual/Aspects/debugging-aspects.md

     > [!WARNING]
     > Normal debugger breakpoints will not work.
 You must have a breakpoint directly in your source code.

-2. Attach the debugger to the process
+2. Attach the debugger to the process:

     - In an aspect test, run the test with the debugger.
-    - To debug the compiler, set the `MetalamaDebugCompiler` property to `True`:
+    - To debug the compiler, set the `MetalamaDebugCompiler` property to `True` during the build:

     ```powershell
     dotnet build -p:MetalamaDebugCompiler=True